Eligibility: OPENING SOON. Open to UK and overseas students applying to start their first year of study for an on campus research degree in 2024-2025.

 The University will use the information you provide on your scholarship application form together with the information contained in the supporting documentation (reference and academic transcript) which you submitted as part of your application for admission to administer and assess your scholarship application and to select successful applicants.

-ECA will consider the following when assessing your application: Qualifications or relevant professional experience; Quality of research proposal; Preparedness for research; Supervisory expertise and research environment; Training needs, plans and provision.
+ECA will consider the following marking criteria when assessing your application: Qualifications or relevant professional experience; Quality of research proposal, knowledge exchange, public engagement and impact (including academic impact); Preparedness for research; Supervisory expertise and research environment; Training needs, plans and provision.

 Please contact the ECA Postgraduate Research Team if you have any questions about the application process.